 Footwear and diabetes

 This leaflet gives you advice about wearing the most appropriate shoes, taking account of the shape of your feet and your diabetes.
+Footwear which does not fit properly is one of the most common causes of foot problems and wounds in people with diabetes.

 Why is diabetes a risk to your feet?

-The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg and early death.
+The development of foot wounds in people with diabetes is serious as they are linked to an increased risk of heart attacks, strokes, amputations of the foot or leg, and early death.

-Controlling your diabetes, cholesterol and blood pressure, stopping smoking, increasing cardiovascular exercise and controlling your weight helps to reduce the risk of these life-and limb-threatening problems.
+Managing your diabetes, cholesterol and blood pressure, stopping smoking, increasing physical activity and managing your weight helps to reduce the risk of these life-and limb-threatening problems.

-Note: You may be at further risk of cardiovascula problems if you have a family history of heart disease.
+Note: You may be at further risk of cardiovascular problems if you have a family history of heart disease.

-• New redness or discolouration of your toe or foot
+• An accident or injury to a toe or foot

 • New or unexplained pain in your foot